vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 Using the native redis-rb driver also provides support for TLS connections.

 We have chosen to remove the hiredis driver from our installation and use redis-rb instead.
-We currently use redis-rb 4.8.
-We additional upgrade the version of the node.js component used for the connection to Redis by the streaming API.
-Both components are slated for inclusion in an upcoming version of Mastodon.

 This is done by patching a stock Mastodon installation with the following commands, downloading updated bundles and node components, and recompiling:

 ```bash